Last Updated: April 8, 2022

-Expanding vaccine coverage to 5-11 year olds provides these children with protection from COVID-19 as well as protection for their families, siblings, friends and classmates.
+COVID-19 immunization provides children with protection from COVID-19 as well as protection for their families, siblings, friends and classmates.

-We encourage all parents and guardians to talk to their pediatrician or family physician about getting their children immunized against COVID-19.
+We encourage all parents and guardians to talk to their pediatrician or family physician about getting their children immunized against COVID-19, if they have questions or concerns.

 Q: When will children be able to get the COVID-19 vaccine?